 The bark is gray and deeply furrowed on mature trees.
 Twigs are stout, reddish brown with fine surface hair, particularly in the spring.
-Older twigs can have corky wings.
+Older twigs can have corky wings (hence the alternate name of "cork elm").
 Buds are large, sharply pointed with reddish-brown overlapping scales and darker coloration along the scale margins.
 There is one terminal bud that is always a leaf bud and the lateral leaf-buds appress close to the twig at the top of a leaf scar.
 Flower buds are larger, with reddish-brown overlapping scales also.

 The leaves are are in two rows on the twigs, alternate, elliptical, up to 3-1/2 inches long and up to 2 inches wide, abruptly tapering to a long point and like many elms, with a rounded but unequally sided base.
 The margins are doubly saw-toothed except near the base.
 There are many straight parallel lateral veins.
 Veins on the underside distinctly stand out from the surface.
 The upper surface is a shiny deep green while the underside is paler with soft surface hair, but the hair is not tufted along the veins.
 There will be variability in leaf shape and size.
 Leaves are bright yellow in the Autumn.

 Flowers in the genus Ulmus are bisexual.
 They appear in clusters, which in this species elongate into pendulous cymes up to 5 cm long (about 2 inches), usually about 10 flowers per cluster.
 Flowering is about 2 weeks before the leaves appear.
 The flower calyx is reddish-brown and deeply lobed almost to the middle, into 7 or 8 lobes.
 Stamens number 5 to 8 with dark purple anthers.
 The stigma of the style is greenish with fine hair.
 Flower stalks are yellowish-green.
 The anthers mature about 2 to 4 days before the female parts of the flower are receptive.
-This helps with the interchange of pollen between flowers.
+This helps with the interchange of pollen between flowers and prevents self pollination of the individual flower.

 Seed: The fertile flowers form a flattened elliptic to oval single seeded samara, about 15 to 22 mm long.
-These are brown at maturity a narrow papery wing that has fine marginal hair.
-The samara may have hair on the body of the seed cavity.
+These are brown at maturity with a narrow papery wing that has fine marginal hair.
+The samara will usually have hair on the body of the seed cavity also giving the overall surface some fine hair.
 The seed is inflated but not thickened.
-The tip of the samara has a shallow notch, the overall surface with fine hair.
+The tip of the samara has a shallow notch.
 These mature rapidly in late spring to early summer and are dispersed by the wind in the immediate vicinity of the tree or can be carried by water some distance.
 They can germinate immediately, but the germination rate is poor.
 Seeds may be produced as early as 20 years of tree age, but 45 years is more normal for good sustained seed production.

 Habitat: Rock Elm grows best in moist to dry loamy soils of rich woods, stream banks, limestone outcrops and in association with other hardwoods.
 It is shade tolerant only in the seedling stage.